alexwlchan/alexwlchan.net/src/_drafts/first-thoughts-on-trans-inclusion.md

 What scenarios might somebody face?
 How do we handle those as an organisation?
 How do we respond?
+You want to anticipate common questions in advance, not answer them as you go along.
-Every organisation will have different scenarios, and different answers -- you can't just copy somebody else's policy unmodified.
+Every organisation will have different questions, and different answers -- you can't just copy somebody else's policy unmodified.

 It means thinking about your entire organisation -- everybody in it, everybody they interact with.
-And it means making hard decisions -- there isn't always an easy, correct answer.
+It means making hard decisions -- there isn't always an easy, correct answer.
 Often the most valuable part of writing policy isn't the policy itself, but the conversations you have while writing it.

----